loykin/apirun/README.md

 Notes:

-- If store.type is omitted or set to sqlite, apimigrate stores migration history in a local SQLite file under < migrate_dir>/apimigrate.db by default.
+- If store.type is omitted or set to sqlite, apirun stores workflow history in a local SQLite file under < migrate_dir>/apirun.db by default.
 You can override the path via store.sqlite.path.
 - To use PostgreSQL, set store.type to postgres and either:
     - provide store.postgres.dsn directly, or
     - provide the component fields (host/port/user/password/dbname[/sslmode]) and a DSN will be constructed.